-Filer Deadline Elected officials 30 days after assuming office Appointed positions specified in Gov. Code Section 87200 30 days after assuming office or or Newly created board and commission members not covered by a conflict of interest code 10 days after appointment or nomination if subject to Senate or judicial confirmation Other appointed positions (including those held by newly- hired employees) that are or will be designated in a conflict of interest code 30 days after assuming office (30 days after appointment or nomination if subject to Senate confirmation) Positions newly added to a new or amended conflict of interest code 30 days after the effective date of the code or code amendment
+Filer Deadline Elected officials 30 days after assuming office Appointed positions specified in Gov. Code Section 87200 30 days after assuming office or or Members of newly created boards and commissions not covered by a conflict of interest code 10 days after appointment or nomination if subject to Senate or judicial confirmation Other appointed positions (including those held by newly- hired employees) that are or will be designated in a conflict of interest code 30 days after assuming office (30 days after appointment or nomination if subject to Senate confirmation) Positions newly added to a new or amended conflict of interest code 30 days after the effective date of the code or code amendment

 - Elected state officers who assume office in December or January are not required to file an assuming office statement, but will file the next annual statement due. - If you complete a term of office and, within 30 days, begin a new term of the same office (for example, you are reelected or reappointed), you are not required to file an assuming office statement.
 Instead, you will simply file the next annual statement due. - If you leave an office specified in Gov. Code Section 87200 and, within 45 days, you assume another office or position specified in Section 87200 that has the same jurisdiction (for example, a city planning commissioner elected as mayor), you are not required to file an assuming office statement.
-Instead, you will simply file the next annual statement due. - If you transfer from one designated position to another designated position within the same agency, contact your filing officer or the FPPC to determine your filing obligations.
+Instead, you will simply file the next annual statement due. - If you transfer from one designated position to another designated position within the same agency, contact your filing officer or the FPPC to determine your filing obligations. - If a due date falls on a weekend or an official state holiday, the due date is the next regular business day.